 In a further rejection of dualistic paradigms, my paintings explore the concept of abstraction as a continuum.
 The multiple styles used in my work represent various points along this spectrum, ranging from realistic to non-representational.
 Recognizable life forms from the naturalistic extreme delve into abstraction through simplification.
 Increased stylization is shown through flat graphic shapes, which are often repeated to form a pattern.
 Finally, the greatest degree of abstraction appears in the symbols.

-Other stylistic contrasts contribute to this subversion of absolutism.
+Other stylistic contrasts work towards undermining hegemony.
 Chaotic areas are juxtaposed against pattern and order.
 Drips, water marks, and other chance-driven effects underlie controlled line drawings.
 Light-hearted comic book shapes balance with "scientific" symbols.
 Flatness/space, realism/abstraction, and symbols/volumes are other combinations I frequently use.
 No single style or point-of-view dominates.